EnderDev7379/DwarvenDepths/DwarvenDepths.md

 ## PRE-ENTRY NOTES

+OUTDATED, too lazy to change, basically switched it so that all the titanium is optional and mithril things are erquiered

 ### FORMATTING

 **WHEN A CERTAIN ENTRY TYPE IS MENTIONED, IT INCLUDES ANY ENTRY TYPES THAT INHERIT THEIR PROPERTIES UNLESS PREFIXED BY *EXCLUSIVELY* OR SYNONYMS AND OTHER FORMS**